cstenkamp/siddata_server_docker/README.md

 ### Set up this project

-Once you have docker installed, you should be able to open a terminal in the root of this project and simply run
+Once you have docker installed, you should be able to open a terminal in the `/docker`-directory of this project and simply run
 ```
 docker-compose up
 ```